Applications to teach a STIC in Spring 2024 are now open! If you are interested in teaching a course, please fill out our application form here.

 When should I apply?

 Important Note: We now require all new & relist applications to include a copy of the Student-Faculty Agreement signed by the faculty advisor and facilitators.
-This must be completed by the deadline.

 - Depending on the department, Faculty advisors may only be able to advise up to 1 STIC at a time.

 - Depending on the department, students may be restricted from acting as a TA for another course while facilitating a STIC.

 - Depending on the department, the student facilitator role may be a volunteer position, paid position, or a study credit opportunity.